GoogleChrome/web.dev/src/site/content/en/blog/yahoo-japan-news-bfcache/index.md

   </table>
 </div>

-If you are interested in learning more about `Cache-control` options, [this article](/http-cache/?hl=en#flowchart) would be a great help.
+If you are interested in learning more about `Cache-control` options, [this flowchart](/http-cache/?hl=en#flowchart) is a great help.

 ## Impact of bfcache in numbers

 To measure the impact of bfcache, Yahoo!
 JAPAN News conducted an A/B test for 2 weeks, where they served a version of their pages with their bfcache fixes to one group, and a version without bfcache to another.
 They picked the URL paths with a significant amount of traffic so that the test could achieve meaningful results.
-There is no visual or functional difference between the 2 versions.
+There was no visual or functional difference between the 2 versions.

 Here's a video comparing the website with bfcache and without bfcache.
 You can see that the website with bfcache enabled loads significantly faster during a back or forward navigation.